belluga/belluga_now_docker/foundation_documentation/modules/map_poi_module.md

 ### 3.1.
 On-Demand Data Fetching (HTTP REST API)

 The primary mechanism for fetching POIs will be an on-demand process driven by the user's interaction with the map.
-The client will request data based on the map's viewport and selected filters, and the server will handle all heavy lifting for geospatial queries.
-The client will cache the results of these calls to ensure smooth performance and provide a degree of offline functionality.
+The client will request data based on the map's viewport and selected filters (including a **radius filter** expressed via `max_distance_meters`), and the server will handle all heavy lifting for geospatial queries.
+MongoDB's `$geoNear` aggregation already returns the calculated distance in meters, so every POI payload must include a `distance_meters` field.

+**Radius semantics:** The radius filter is always anchored around a reference point (current user location by default, or a manually selected center supplied through the initial filter payload).
+While the user pans the map, the reference point does **not** change automatically; we continue to query “POIs within X meters of the reference point.”
+If the user wants to search the newly centered area, we surface a “Search this area” button — pressing it resets the reference point to the new center and reissues the radius-constrained fetch.
+This keeps “Max 10 km” intentions consistent regardless of map movement.
+The client caches the results of these calls to ensure smooth performance and provide a degree of offline functionality.

 ### 3.2.
 Real-Time Updates (WebSocket API)